jack-mil/bing-rewards/README.md

 ***
 At least Python 3.6.
 Be careful if you also have Python 2 installed on your system (most Linux distros can invoke `python3`)

-Uses the PyAutoGUI package to automatically type search queries into bing.
+Uses the [PyAutoGUI](https://github.com/asweigart/pyautogui) package to automatically type Bing search URLS.
 WARNING: This script *will* take control away from the keyboard while running.
-PyAutoGUI performs key presses.
+PyAutoGUI performs key presses. i.e., it does not operate headless or in the background.
+This feature is being researched.

 *`> pip install pyautogui`*